justjake/quickjs-emscripten/doc/quickjs-emscripten/classes/QuickJSAsyncContext.md

 [`func.call(thisVal, ...args)`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/call).
 Call a JSValue as a function.

-See [[unwrapResult]], which will throw if the function returned an error, or return the result handle directly.
-If evaluation returned a handle containing a promise, use [[resolvePromise]] to convert it to a native promise and [[executePendingJobs]] to finish evaluating the promise.
+See [unwrapResult](QuickJSAsyncContext.md#unwrapresult), which will throw if the function returned an error, or return the result handle directly.
+If evaluation returned a handle containing a promise, use [resolvePromise](QuickJSAsyncContext.md#resolvepromise) to convert it to a native promise and [runtime](QuickJSAsyncContext.md#runtime).[QuickJSRuntime#executePendingJobs](QuickJSRuntime.md#executependingjobs) to finish evaluating the promise.

 #### Parameters